 Scheduled Award: The maximum amount of a TEACH Grant that a full-time student could receive for a year.

+School or educational service agency serving low-income students (low-income school): (1) Is in the school district of an LEA that is eligible for assistance pursuant to title I of the ESEA;

+(2) Has been determined by the Secretary to be a school in which more than 30 percent of the school’s total enrollment is made up of children who qualify for services provided under title I of the ESEA; and

-School serving low-income students (low-income school):An elementary secondary school that is listed in the Department's Teacher Cancellation The Secretary considers all elementary and secondary schools operated by the Bureau of Indian Education (BIE) in the Department of the Interior or operated on Indian reservations by Indian tribal groups under contract or grant with the BIE to qualify as schools serving low-income students.
+(3) Is listed in the Department’s Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
+An elementary school, secondary school, or educational service agency that is listed in the Department's Teacher Cancellation Low-Income (TCLI) Directory.
+The Secretary considers all elementary and secondary schools and educational service agencies operated by the Bureau of Indian Education (BIE) in the Department of the Interior or operated on Indian reservations by Indian tribal groups under contract or grant with the BIE to qualify as schools or educational service agencies serving low-income students.

 Secondary school: A nonprofit institutional day or residential school, including a public secondary charter school, that provides secondary education, as determined under State law, except that the term does not include any education beyond grade 12.